Frequently Asked Questions

 No. Honors students are not required to take any extra classes in order to graduate from The Honors College.
 Honors classes satisfy degree requirements no matter what one’s major.
 Honors students graduate with the same number of total credits as non-Honors students.

 Will I have to pay any extra money to join The Honors College?

 No. Honors students are not required to pay extra tuition or fees to be members of The Honors College.
 They must, however, meet the Honors requirements.

 Will my AP/CAPP credits be honored at The Honors College?

 Yes.
 If you have AP or CAPP credits, we will honor those credits and we will factor them into your Honors requirements.
 You will not be required to retake those classes simply because they were not Honors versions of those classes.
 In fact, many of our Honors students who arrive with AP or CAPP credits end up graduating in less than four years, since they also have the benefit of early registration.

 Yes.
-You can leave the Honors College at any time, and it will not affect your time to graduation.
-But it is not likely that you will want to do so, for it is rare for a student to leave the Honors College.
+You can leave The Honors College at any time, and it will not significantly affect your time to graduation.
+But it is not likely that you will do so, for it is rare for a student to leave The Honors College.

 What are your recent Honors Alumni doing?